boettcherb/DeepBlunder-Chess-Engine/README.md

     - [MVV-LVA][mvv-lva-link]
     - [Killer Move heuristic][killer-link]
     - [History Heuristic][history-link]
- - Very Basic Evaluation:
-    - Material counts
-    - [Piece-Square tables][piece-square-link]
+ - Hand-crafted evaluation function: Material counts, [Piece-Square tables][piece-square-link], pawn structure, king safety, piece activity, piece mobility, center control, etc.

 ## Upcoming Features

 My plans to improve this engine in the future:
  - Add more pruning methods.
 There are many more pruning techniques than just Alpha-Beta pruning, such as null move pruning, late move reduction (LMR), aspiration windows, futility pruning, etc.
- - Improve the evaluation function.
-Implement evalution based on pawn structure, king safety, piece mobility, center control, etc. Also, adjust piece-square values for the different phases of the game: opening, middlegame, and endgame.
  - Add an Opening Book (such as PolyGlot) to save clock time at the beginning of the game and to ensure a decent position.
  - Add an Endgame Database/Tablebase (such as Syzygy).
 Currently, DeepBlunder cannot find a win in a King+Queen vs King game, and instead draws by the 50 move rule.
 An endgame database will ensure best play in endgames where a checkmate is too deep in the search tree to find with a normal search.
  - Improve the transposition table.
 Currently, the transposition table stores only the best move in a position, and this move is used for move ordering.
 In the future I want to store additional information (such as the evaluation) and use it to prune redundant branches of the search tree.